ahigerd/galosh/doc/profiles.md

 This button will save any outstanding changes to the current profile, close the Profiles dialog, and open a new session that connects to the server or program.

+Only one session can be open for a profile at a time.
+If you wish to have two connections to a server, create two profiles.

 ### Offline

 This button will save any outstanding changes to the current profile, close the Profiles dialog, and open a new session in [offline mode](sessions-offline.md).

+Only one session can be open for a profile at a time.
+If you wish to have two sessions open simultaneously, create two profiles.

 ### OK